0xPolygonMiden/miden-base/docs/architecture/assets.md

    Assets are stored in the accounts directly.
 This ensures that users retain complete control over their assets.

 3. **Censorship resistance:**
-   With no single authoritative contract or entity controlling asset transfers, users can transact freely.
-This reduces the risk of transactions being blocked, resulting in a more open and resilient system.
+   Users can transact freely and anonymously with no single contract or entity controlling asset transfers.
+This reduces the risk of censored transactions, resulting in a more open and resilient system.

 4. **Flexible fee payment:**
    Unlike protocols that require a specific base asset for fees, Miden allows users to pay fees in any supported asset.
 This flexibility simplifies the user experience.